 Our churches are not clubs for exclusive friends to meet who have it all together.
 They are hospitals for the sick, wounded and hurting who come together to worship GOD whose grace has met us all at the same place…a place of brokenness.

 We need to see our churches, not as clubs for exclusive members, but as hospitals for sick and wounded.
-If we look at our churches as hospitals and both our members and especially our visitors, no matter how they look.
+If we look at our churches as hospitals and both our members and especially our visitors, no matter how they look, as people who are broken, we will greet them in much different ways than we often do.
 Those who look good and those who look a mess are all in need of genuine hospitality, encouragement, love, embracing, when they walk through the doors of our churches.
 We will see people at church as those who are just like us on our bad days.
 They may be lonely, dry, empty, in need of comfort…no matter how great they look on the outside.
 We can’t be fooled by outside appearances.
 Nothing has fooled me more, as a pastor’s wife, as outward appearances.
 I can’t let it get in the way of reaching out to comfort and encourage.